LizzyJiweiWang/spark_streaming_study/README.md

 ## 3. start your sentiment project

-### 3.1 The sturcture of the program
+### 3.1 The structure of the program
 First, we go into the project:
 ```
   cd spark_streaming_study
 ```
-Now you get the whole project for sentimenanalysis, let us see the sturcture of the project:
+Now you get the whole project for sentimenanalysis, let us see the structure of the project:
 ```
   \
     build.sbt \\Don't change it, it concludes all the libaries and packages for this project